 Certain occasions just have a way of sneaking up on you.
 Despite months of decorative displays and shopping deals, Christmas, for example, seems to always pop up way too soon after the Halloween pumpkins have started to turn.
-And if Valentine’s Day totally slipped your mind last month, it’s safe to assume you weren’t the only one buying last-minute roses at the grocery store.
+And if Valentine’s Day totally slipped your mind, it’s safe to assume you weren’t the only one buying last-minute roses at the grocery store.
 In addition to holidays and festive celebrations, there’s another sneaky occurrence that seems to stealthily show up on the calendar: Daylight Savings.

 Devices that emit blue light (think: your phone iPad, computer, and pretty much any screen you’re using) reset your circadian rhythm and suppresses production of the hormone melatonin, which helps control sleep-wake cycles.
 To avoid blue light-induced sleeplessness, try banning devices from the bedroom or at least using one of the many tech tools that can help reduce harm.

 2. Establish a solid sleep schedule ahead of time

 Going to bed and waking up at the same time (weekends included) is crucial to staying on track.
 Plan out your Daylight Savings sleep/wake schedule before the day hits, and slowly work your way up to it.
 For example, if your bedtime goal is 10 p.m., start slowly adjusting your current bedtime by 15 minutes each night until you hit 9 p.m. just before Daylight Savings — then when Daylight Savings hits, you’ll already be primed for that 10 p.m. curfew.

 3. Cut the caffeine (or at least cut back)